 The proof text for “reasonable soul” is Matthew 26:28.
 “Then saith he unto them, My soul is exceeding sorrowful, even unto death: tarry ye here, and watch with me.“

 It is indeed a mystery that infinite Divinity took on finite human flesh in the person of Jesus Christ.
-But it is an even greater mystery to me that it was the finite part, his human body and soul, that somehow bore the punishment of my sin along with the sins of all those who ever have or ever will come to faith in Christ.
+But it is an even greater mystery to me that it was the finite part, his human body and soul, that somehow bore the punishment of my sin along with the sins of all who ever have or ever will come to faith in Christ.
 One human body with one human soul bearing all of God’s wrath to redeem sinful humanity!!
 It was not Christ’s divine nature that bore our sins, for God is eternal and cannot die.
 Human sins require a human sacrifice.
 This is especially remarkable when you consider the fact that Christ suffered weaknesses of the flesh like hunger and thirst and fatigue.
 How then could He possibly bear the enormous burden of God’s wrath against our sin?

 Christ Was in Control

 Then I was exposed to another mind-blowing concept.
 Christ orchestrated His own execution!
 He didn’t just willingly submit to the Father’s will, but he Himself drove a process that had been put in place by agreement of the Trinity before the world began!!
 When the time for His death drew near, He marched straight into the arms of his executioners, according to Luke 9:51, “When the days drew near for him to be taken up, he set his face to go to Jerusalem.”
 His determination to march to his own death was so great that it frightened the disciples.
 They knew that following Him would probably mean dying with Him (Jn 11:16).
 After He had taken his last Passover meal with the disciples, John 13:3-4a says, “Jesus, knowing that the Father had given all things into his hands, …rose from supper.”
 From this point on He was in control of all the circumstances surrounding His death.
 Remember He is the one who told Judas to put his treacherous plan into play in John 13:27, “Jesus said to him, What you are going to do, do quickly.”
-When Judas and the temple guard later came to the garden to arrest Him, they all fell backwards in terror (John 18:6), probably because Christ appeared in His glory to them.
-Yet He willingly yielded to them.
-Later when He refused to tell Pilate where He came from in John 19, Pilate threatened him, “You will not speak to me?
+When Judas and the temple guard later came to the garden to arrest Him, they all fell backwards in terror (John 18:6), probably because Christ appeared to them in His glory.
+Yet He refused to exercise that glory by escaping.
+Later when He refused to tell Pilate where He came from, Pilate threatened him, “You will not speak to me?
 Do you not know that I have authority to release you and authority to crucify you?”
 Jesus responded by saying, “You would have no authority over me at all unless it had been given you from above.”
-The calm and control with which Jesus faced Pilate in the prospect of such a gruesome death must have been unnerving for the governor, because from that point on he did everything he could to try to free Jesus.
+(John 19) The calm and control with which Jesus faced the prospect of such a gruesome death must have been unnerving for the governor, because from that point on Pilate did everything he could to try to free Jesus.

 The circumstances of Christ’s crucifixion also coincided perfectly with the symbolism of the Passover, highlighting the significance of His death as the sacrifice for the sins of mankind.
 Only God could have accomplished such a feat.
 All of the prophecies of the Old Testament concerning Christ’s death and resurrection were fulfilled at the cross.
 Compare the description of the crucifixion in Psalm 22 with the actual events of Christ’s death: